MeatyAri/mabani_homeworks/README.md

 # Fundamentals of Programming Homework Answers

-Welcome to the Fundamentals of Programming(aka "مبانی برنامه نویسی") Homework Answers repository! 🚀 This space is dedicated to sharing comprehensive answers and solutions to the homework assignments for our classmates.
+Welcome to the Fundamentals of Programming(aka "مبانی برنامه نویسی", "BP" or "Basic Programming") Homework assignments and Answers repository! 🚀 This space is dedicated to sharing comprehensive answers and solutions to the homework assignments for our classmates.
 Here, you can find a collection of well-explained solutions that cover various fundamental programming concepts.

 ## Table of Contents